theankitstack/Todo-Apps/README.md

 # TODO APPLICATIION

-this is a todo appa mainly this app using daily task add and than all task flow and when task are completed then trick the untrick box
+this is a todo apps mainly this app using daily task add and than all task flow and when task are completed then delete your task.

 this cycle countinue daily routing